sedlaceks/JavaSynchronizationLibrary/README.md

 # JavaSynchronizationLibrary
 Helper library for synchronizing properties between two objects via reflection using pre-defined mapping by you.
-## Why?
+## Description
 OOP means working with a lot of objects, custom classes etc., but in the real world, we usually call external systems, using different types from different systems.
 But in the end, we could easily end up in a situation where we need to update object B by properties from object A and vice versa.
 There could be some options of overwriting values (e. g. only if the property is null, or maybe overwrite always..), transformation of values so the property can be set to another object etc. JavaSynchronizationLibrary solves this.
+## Java version
+The package is targeting Java 11, I downgraded it from 17, since I don't know what do Java devs use in their real world projects.
+I used Amazon Corretto as a JDK during development.
-## How?
+## Example of usage
 Let's say we have class HogwartsStudent and LorienStudent in our system and we want to synchronize data between them.
 ```
 @Getter
 @Builder(setterPrefix = "with")